sungchun12/sqlmesh-demos/README.md

 export SQLMESH_STATE_PASSWORD=<your-password-blurred-in-the-image>
 ```

-4. Click on the Pooled connection box :checkmark: to increase concurrent connection limits
+4. Click on the Pooled connection box ✔️ to increase concurrent connection limits

 Verify SQLMesh can connect to BigQuery and Postgres: